alanwsmith/scratchnotes/README.md

 This goal of this project is to make a simple command called `h`` that runs from the command line.
 It displays the content of text files.
-The idea is to make little cheatsheets and get to them quickly via:
+The idea is to make little cheat sheets and get to them quickly.

+-> h2

+Usage

 -> code
->> bash
+>> shell

 h whatever

 -> h2